-The country in which a guitar is made is often seen is a strong indicator of it’s overall build quality.
+The country in which a guitar is made is often seen as a strong indicator of its overall build quality.
 There are a lot of factors that contribute to it, including the type of labor, training, and skills of luthiers, quality control, regulations, resources and equipment, and the focus of production.

 While there are several countries that manufacture guitars, there are a few that take the lead.
 China, Indonesia, Korea, and Japan are some of the best countries that have guitar brands that people can trust.

-Japan is typically seen as a level above other eastern countries with some of the most iconic brands in industry, including Ibanez and ESP.
-The country is well-known for designing amazing quality guitars.
-However, choosing the best brand can get tricky, regardless of the level of expertise.
+Japanese guitar brands are typically seen as a level above other eastern countries with some of the most iconic brands in the industry, including Ibanez and ESP.
+In addition, Japanese acoustic guitar brands like Takamine even rival the best American guitar brands.

 The 11 Best Japanese Guitar Brands

 There are many Japanese guitar manufacturers that you can choose from, but it can be a bit overwhelming.
 Whether you are a beginner or a pro, the guitar brand you choose will have an impact on your craft.

 Here is a list of the best Japanese guitar brands that are stealing the spotlight and providing guitar enthusiasts with the most state-of-the-art guitars in the market.

 In short, here is my list of the 11 Best Japanese Guitar Brands: